meraki/dashboard-api-go/client/docs/InlineResponse200103.md

 `func (o *InlineResponse200103) HasProductType() bool`

 HasProductType returns a boolean if a field has been set.

-### GetToVersion

-`func (o *InlineResponse200103) GetToVersion() OrganizationsOrganizationIdFirmwareUpgradesToVersion`

-GetToVersion returns the ToVersion field if non-nil, zero value otherwise.

-### GetToVersionOk

-`func (o *InlineResponse200103) GetToVersionOk() (*OrganizationsOrganizationIdFirmwareUpgradesToVersion, bool)`

-GetToVersionOk returns a tuple with the ToVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetToVersion

-`func (o *InlineResponse200103) SetToVersion(v OrganizationsOrganizationIdFirmwareUpgradesToVersion)`

-SetToVersion sets ToVersion field to given value.

-### HasToVersion

-`func (o *InlineResponse200103) HasToVersion() bool`

-HasToVersion returns a boolean if a field has been set.

-### GetFromVersion

-`func (o *InlineResponse200103) GetFromVersion() OrganizationsOrganizationIdFirmwareUpgradesFromVersion`

-GetFromVersion returns the FromVersion field if non-nil, zero value otherwise.

-### GetFromVersionOk

-`func (o *InlineResponse200103) GetFromVersionOk() (*OrganizationsOrganizationIdFirmwareUpgradesFromVersion, bool)`

-GetFromVersionOk returns a tuple with the FromVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFromVersion

-`func (o *InlineResponse200103) SetFromVersion(v OrganizationsOrganizationIdFirmwareUpgradesFromVersion)`

-SetFromVersion sets FromVersion field to given value.

-### HasFromVersion

-`func (o *InlineResponse200103) HasFromVersion() bool`

-HasFromVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)